Conspiracy Lawyer in Fresno

 3. The overt act was committed in the state of California

 An “overt act” is an act completed to help the group commit the agreed-upon crime.
 This act must be committed after the agreement was made, though it does not need to be a crime itself.
-For example, purchasing ski masks or a firearm after agreeing to commit armed robbery can be considered an overt act, even though these acts are perfectly legal on their own.
+For example, purchasing ski masks or a firearm after agreeing to commit armed robbery can be considered an overt act, even though these acts may be perfectly legal on their own.

 Let Us Guard Your Future and Freedom